-Nuclear fission and nuclear fusion are two notable types of nuclear reaction that generally involve specific processes involving the interactions between two nuclear particles, thus leading to the transformation of the nature of at least one nuclide to another.
+Nuclear fission and nuclear fusion are the two types of nuclear reaction.
+Both involve specific processes that collectively center on the interactions between two nuclear particles and the outcome of these interactions, thus leading to the transformation of the nature of at least one nuclide to another.

 What is the Difference Between Nuclear Fission and Nuclear Fusion?
 How To These Two Nuclear Reactions Compare?

 A nuclear fission can be a nuclear reaction or a radioactive decay process in which the nucleus of an atom splits up into smaller parts.
 Fission can happen spontaneously or through an external mechanism.
 On the other hand, nuclear fusion involves a process in which two or more atomic nuclei come close enough to form at least one different atomic nuclei and subatomic energy.
 Both processes result in the release of thermal energy.

 2. Natural Occurrence

 Both fission and fusion occur naturally.
 Note that radioactive decay of isotopes occurs naturally in the mantle and crust of the earth, thus producing radiogenic heat.
 Nuclear fission may also occur in the end-stage of a star, particular during supernovas due to the spontaneous fission of heavy metals.
 Nevertheless, nuclear fusion is the most common and readily observable nuclear reaction in the universe because it provides the primary working principle behind the existence of stars.

 Heavier elements are more fissionable while lighter elements are more fusible.
 Hence, nuclear fission is associated with heavy elements such as uranium, thorium, and plutonium.
 Meanwhile, nuclear fusion is observed in light elements such as hydrogen and helium.